Our favourite hideaways, worldwide

 Jenny has never found it easy to stay in one place for long.
 She grew up in Luxembourg and the UK, moved to New York for two years after university, before living briefly in Madrid and then London.
 After several years working there for Condé Nast Traveller and Time Out Guides, she packed her bags again and moved to Germany: first to Hamburg, and then Berlin, where since 2007 she has worked as a freelance translator, editor and writer.
 She loves nothing more than exploring new cities and going for long rambles in the English countryside.

 As a hotel insider for i-escape, Rachel likes unveiling the new and unique.
-After working as an editor for magazines and newspapers in Europe, she quit her desk job and set off to Asia and Australia, where she travelled - and was a general dogsbody - before getting a proper job.
-She has edited and written for Time Out magazines and guides, CNNGo and Associated Newspapers.
+After working as an editor for magazines and newspapers in Europe, she quit her desk job and set off to Asia and Australia, where she travelled - and was a general dogsbody - around Thailand, Singapore, Vietnam and elsewhere.
+She edited and wrote about those countries for Time Out magazines and guides, CNNGo and Associated Newspapers, before returning to the UK to set up her own writing, PR and branding consultancy.

 Shelley is a freelance journalist and author in Austin who has written for National Geographic, USA Today, The Guardian and Texas Monthly, among others.
 She loves yoga, indie movies, wine, and books, though not necessarily in that order.
 Shelley has performed a catch on the flying trapeze, boarded down a live volcano and was once robbed by a monkey in Nepal.
 But she doesn’t know how to whistle.